 eduroam Wireless Networking at Boise State

-All students, faculty and staff should use the Boise State eduroam wireless network.
+All university students, faculty and staff should use the Boise State eduroam wireless network.

 Eduroam is an encrypted, secure wireless network requiring you to authenticate once with your Boise State username and password.
-The eduroam network is also used for BroncoPrint wireless printing.
+You do not have to authenticate again until your next password change.

 Other Wireless Options